Mary Seton: The Convent of Saint-Pierre in Reims

 Sometime around 1585 she retired from the Scottish Queen's household in England to the Convent of Saint-Pierre at Reims in France where the abbess was Renée de Guise, the sister of Mary of Guise and aunt of Mary, Queen of Scots.
 Mary wrote a letter to Mary, Countess of Shrewsbury, on 22 February 1608, mentioning that her right arm was paralysed, and the letter was in French because she had forgotten the little English she knew after twenty years, as a 'poor recluse in a monastery.'
 She wrote that she had sent other letters to the Countess and Lady Arbella Stuart.
 She wrote to the Countess of Roxburghe, a companion of Anne of Denmark, in September 1614.
 Mary Seton died at the Convent in 1615.

 Little else is known about her last years at Saint Pierre les Dames other than what was written by James Maitland, the expatriate Catholic son of William Maitland of Lethington.
 Maitland visited the convent and found Seton to be living in poverty and suffering from failing health.
 He complained to her family, to whom he was remotely related, and to Queen Mary's son James VI of Scotland, but there is no evidence of a response.
 The bequests in her will show that she was wealthy.

 In popular culture

+Mary Seton was used as a character in a 16th-century Scottish ballad, “Mary Hamilton”, about a lady-in-waiting who is facing execution for having had a child with the King and killing the child.

+The narrator of A Room of One's Own (1929) refers to themself early on in this way: "Here then was I (call me Mary Beton [sic], Mary Seton, Mary Carmichael or by any name you please—it is not a matter of any importance)".

-In the 2013-17 CW television series Reign, the character, Lady Aylee, played by Janessa Grant is loosely based on Mary Seton.
+In the 2013-17 CW television series Reign, the character Lady Aylee, played by Janessa Grant, was loosely based on Mary Seton.

 In the 2018 film Mary, Queen of Scots, Mary Seton is played by actress Izuka Hoyle.

+In the 2024 novel The Tower by Flora Carr, Lady Mary Seton is a pivotal character.
+In this historical fiction exploring the imprisonment and escape of Mary, Queen of Scots at Lochleven Castle, Lady Seton's inner thoughts are explored and imagined in vivid detail by the author.